 I raise my winecup asking the sky

-In heaven’s terms, what year is it right now up there?
+In heaven’s terms, what year is it up there?

 I wish to ride the wind back to where I came from

-Instead I dance in the shade of my dream
+So I dance in the shade of my dream instead

 Which seems to be much warmer than the flight

 The moon lingers near the red eaves tonight